 - Full Text:

-Repair of cracked reinforced concrete beams with adhesive bonded steel plates
+Composite action of pre-cracked reinforced concrete beams repaired with adhesive bonded steel plates

 - Language: English